limosa-io/scimverify/site/docs/index.md

 # SCIM Verify

-We all want to use and build SCIM-compliant servers—yes, even you!
+We all want to use or build SCIM-compliant servers.
+Yes, even you!
 But how can we ensure these servers follow the specifications correctly?
 That's where SCIM Verify comes in.
 SCIM Verify is a CLI tool that checks whether a SCIM server complies with the specifications and reports on what is and isn’t implemented.

 # How to use